anhr/commonNodeJS/player/player.md

 ## Time of the playing.

 Default time of the playing limited between 0 and 1.
 You can set another time limit.
-Please add <b>min</b> and <b>max</b> keys into settings of the <b>new Player</b> for it
+Please add <b>min</b> and <b>max</b> keys into <b>playerOptions</b> key of the <b>new Options</b> for it
 ```
-const player = new Player( scene, {
+const options = new Options(

-	options: options,
-	timeSettings: {
+	{

+		playerOptions: {//create a Player instance.
+3D objects animation.

 			min: 0,
 			max: 2,
 			marks: 100,//Ticks count of the playing.
 			interval: 25,//Ticks per seconds.

 		},
+		point: { size: 15 },
+		cameraTarget: {

+			//boLook: false,//camera do not look at a selected point during playing.
+				//User can change this key if you add the CameraGui into dat.gui
+			camera: camera,
+			rotation: {

+				//rotate camera to 180 degrees
+				//angle: Math.PI,

+				//Camera rotation is function of the time.
+				angle: new Function( 't', 'return 2*t' ),

+				/*
+				angle: [
+					0,//rotation is 0 degrees for time is 0
+					Math.PI / 2//rotation is 90 degrees for time is max time
+				],
+				*/
+				/*
+				angle: [
+					{ t: 0, v: 0 },//rotation is 0 degrees for time is 0
+					{ t: 1, v: Math.PI / 2 },//rotation is 90 degrees for time is 1
+					{ t: 10, v: Math.PI / 2 },//rotation is 90 degrees for time is 10
+					{ t: 11, v: 0 }//rotation is 0 degrees for time is 11 and great.
+				],
+				*/
+				//axis: new THREE.Vector3( 1, 0, 0 ),//Rotate around x axis

+			},
+			//distanceToCamera: new THREE.Vector3( 0, 0, 5 ),
+			distanceToCamera: new THREE.Vector3( 0, 0, new Function( 't', 'return 2 + 4 * t' ) ),
+			/*
+			distanceToCamera: new THREE.Vector3( 0, 0, [
+				{ t: 0, v: 5 },//distance to camera is 5 for time is 0
+				{ t: 1, v: 2 },//distance to camera is 2 for time is 1
+				{ t: 10, v: 2 },//distance to camera is 2 for time is 10
+				{ t: 11, v: 5 }//distance to camera is 5 for time is 11 and great.
+			] ),
+			*/

+		}

+	}

-} );
+);
 ```
 Attention!!!
-Please press the <b>Default</b> button in the <b>Player/Time</b> foder if you have set the <b>cookie</b> key in the  <b>player.gui(...)</b> function and want your new <b>Player</b> settings to have an effect.
+Please press the <b>Default</b> button in the <b>Player/Time</b> folder if you have set the <b>dat.cookie</b> key is not false in the  <b>options</b> parameter of the new <b>Options(...)</b> and want your new <b>Options</b> settings to have an effect.

 You can infinity play.
-Please set <b>max: Infinity</b> for it.
+Please edit <b>max: Infinity</b> key in <b>playerOptions</b> key of the <b>new Options</b> for it.
 ```
-const player = new Player( scene, {
+const options = new Options(

-	options: options,
-	timeSettings: {
+	{

+		playerOptions: {//create a Player instance.
+3D objects animation.

 			min: 0,
 			max: Infinity,
 			marks: 100,//Ticks count of the playing.
 			interval: 25,//Ticks per seconds.

 		},
+		point: { size: 15 },
+		cameraTarget: {

+			//boLook: false,//camera do not look at a selected point during playing.
+				//User can change this key if you add the CameraGui into dat.gui
+			camera: camera,
+			rotation: {

+				//rotate camera to 180 degrees
+				//angle: Math.PI,

+				//Camera rotation is function of the time.
+				angle: new Function( 't', 'return 2*t' ),

+				/*
+				angle: [
+					0,//rotation is 0 degrees for time is 0
+					Math.PI / 2//rotation is 90 degrees for time is max time
+				],
+				*/
+				/*
+				angle: [
+					{ t: 0, v: 0 },//rotation is 0 degrees for time is 0
+					{ t: 1, v: Math.PI / 2 },//rotation is 90 degrees for time is 1
+					{ t: 10, v: Math.PI / 2 },//rotation is 90 degrees for time is 10
+					{ t: 11, v: 0 }//rotation is 0 degrees for time is 11 and great.
+				],
+				*/
+				//axis: new THREE.Vector3( 1, 0, 0 ),//Rotate around x axis

+			},
+			//distanceToCamera: new THREE.Vector3( 0, 0, 5 ),
+			distanceToCamera: new THREE.Vector3( 0, 0, new Function( 't', 'return 2 + 4 * t' ) ),
+			/*
+			distanceToCamera: new THREE.Vector3( 0, 0, [
+				{ t: 0, v: 5 },//distance to camera is 5 for time is 0
+				{ t: 1, v: 2 },//distance to camera is 2 for time is 1
+				{ t: 10, v: 2 },//distance to camera is 2 for time is 10
+				{ t: 11, v: 5 }//distance to camera is 5 for time is 11 and great.
+			] ),
+			*/

+		}

+	}

-} );
+);
 ```
 Press the <b>Default</b> button again.

 Currently, the default playback step is 0.1.
 You can set another step.
-Please add <b>dt</b> key for it.
+Please add <b>dt</b> key into <b>playerOptions</b> key of the <b>new Options</b> for it.
 ```
-const player = new Player( scene, {
+const options = new Options(

-	options: options,
-	timeSettings: {
+	{

+		playerOptions: {//create a Player instance.
+3D objects animation.

 			min: 0,
 			max: Infinity,
 			dt: 0.01,//Have effect for max: Infinity
 			marks: 100,//Ticks count of the playing.
-Have effect for max key is not Infinity.
 			interval: 25,//Ticks per seconds.

 		},
+		point: { size: 15 },
+		cameraTarget: {

+			//boLook: false,//camera do not look at a selected point during playing.
+				//User can change this key if you add the CameraGui into dat.gui
+			camera: camera,
+			rotation: {

+				//rotate camera to 180 degrees
+				//angle: Math.PI,

+				//Camera rotation is function of the time.
+				angle: new Function( 't', 'return 2*t' ),

+				/*
+				angle: [
+					0,//rotation is 0 degrees for time is 0
+					Math.PI / 2//rotation is 90 degrees for time is max time
+				],
+				*/
+				/*
+				angle: [
+					{ t: 0, v: 0 },//rotation is 0 degrees for time is 0
+					{ t: 1, v: Math.PI / 2 },//rotation is 90 degrees for time is 1
+					{ t: 10, v: Math.PI / 2 },//rotation is 90 degrees for time is 10
+					{ t: 11, v: 0 }//rotation is 0 degrees for time is 11 and great.
+				],
+				*/
+				//axis: new THREE.Vector3( 1, 0, 0 ),//Rotate around x axis

+			},
+			//distanceToCamera: new THREE.Vector3( 0, 0, 5 ),
+			distanceToCamera: new THREE.Vector3( 0, 0, new Function( 't', 'return 2 + 4 * t' ) ),
+			/*
+			distanceToCamera: new THREE.Vector3( 0, 0, [
+				{ t: 0, v: 5 },//distance to camera is 5 for time is 0
+				{ t: 1, v: 2 },//distance to camera is 2 for time is 1
+				{ t: 10, v: 2 },//distance to camera is 2 for time is 10
+				{ t: 11, v: 5 }//distance to camera is 5 for time is 11 and great.
+			] ),
+			*/

+		}

+	}

-} );
+);
 ```
 Press the <b>Default</b> button again.